 Receive a complementary copy of The Creative Image when you sign up to my email newsletter.

 My Craft & Vision eBooks

-Slow (new release)
+The Natural Portrait (new release)

 Slow takes you through the creative possibilities of using slow shutter speeds, from blurring motion with a shutter speed of 1/30 second all the way to long exposure techniques using shutter speeds of five minutes or longer.
 It explores the creative side of the slow end of your shutter speed dial including slow-sync flash, panning, intentional camera movement and long exposure photography.
 Case studies with fine art photographers Doug Chinnery, who talks about intentional camera movement, and Joel Tjintjelaar, a master of long exposure photography, complete the work.

 In Up Close, I explore the most commonly used techniques of close-up and macro photography.
 Close-up lenses, extension tubes, reverse lens macro and macro lenses are all included.
 The creative side is also covered, with an emphasis on strong composition, natural light and using limited depth-of-field to your advantage.
 Interviews with photographers Celine Steen and Mandy Disher will inspire you to try out close-up and macro photography for yourself.